sftpplus/sftpplus-docs/src/doc_source/configuration-identity/roles.rst

     The following element target classes are available:

     * `configuration` - includes all the configuration elements
+    * `operation` - includes all the components/processes inside SFTPPlus
     * `sync` - allows reading full configuration by a secondary instance for synchronization.